 FRANKLIN, TN—After conducting a viewer focus study ahead of their upcoming season, members of the VeggieTales creative team reported Wednesday that they’ve begun to have second thoughts about their upcoming episode titled “Shamgar and the Grisly Goad.”

-“Really, I’m not so sure about this—I’m just not sure this is going to fly,” one member of the creative team confessed to sources.
+“Really, I’m not so sure about this—I just don’t know if this is going to fly,” one member of the creative team confessed to sources.
 “It sounded like a good idea during storyboard, but in audience test after audience test, kindergarteners seem traumatized by the images of Junior Asparagus crushing and obliterating Pa Grape, Petunia Rhubarb, and a horde of 598 screaming radishes.
 I guess it’s one of those things that sounds good in the brainstorming session, but in the real world it makes children weep and gives them nightmares.”

 While most of the creative team voted to take “Shamgar” back to the drawing board, the show’s directors reportedly seemed inclined to press on with the concept.